Zarthus/opentdb-rs/README.md

 use opentdb::enums::encoding::Encoding;

 fn main() {
-    // Start a new session so that the service remains the questions we've received already. let token: String = opentdb::session_new()
+    // Start a new session so that the service remembers the questions we've received already. let token: String = opentdb::session_new()
         .expect("New Session Creation failed")
         .token;